antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 * [F# Wiki](https://en.wikibooks.org/wiki/F_Sharp_Programming)
 * [Learn X in Y Minutes: F#](https://learnxinyminutes.com/docs/fsharp/)

+There are also a ton of documented ways to [get started with F#](https://docs.microsoft.com/en-us/dotnet/fsharp/get-started/).

-Additionally, the F# community is incredibly welcoming for beginners.
+Finally, the F# community is incredibly welcoming for beginners.
 There is a very active slack run by the F# Software Foundation, with rooms for beginners, which you can access by [joining for free](http://foundation.fsharp.org/join).
 We highly encourage you to do so!